 Placement

-Adverbs normally follow the verb they modify, though some adverbs can be moved to the start of the sentence for emphasis; adverbial phrases can also sit before or after the clause depending on rhythm and focus.
-Placement can subtly affect emphasis but does not change the basic meaning.
+Adverbs typically follow the verb they modify, though some adverbs can be moved to the sentence start for emphasis, and adverbial phrases can sit before or after the clause depending on rhythm and focus.

 Common Adverbs